kyuupichan/ieee754/docs/ieee754.rst

     Tininess can be detected before or after rounding, as determined by the operation's *context* argument.

-    This class should not be raised directly; instead one of its two sub-exceptions should be raised depending on whether the result is exact.
+    This exception must not be raised directly; instead one of its two sub-exceptions should be raised depending on whether the result is exact.

 .. exception:: UnderflowExact